BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ### Example Usage

+`NotificationManager` is added to all mods' global tables if MCM is loaded.
 To display a success notification with default options and a custom 'Log' button, use the following code:

 ```lua